• ER Wait Times

 During this procedure, the surgeon creates a small, sleeve-shaped stomach, about the size of a banana.
 Approximately 85 percent of your stomach is removed, leaving the sleeve-shaped stomach.

-Sleeve gastrectomy has become one of the major weight loss interventions throughout the world, and in the U.S., private insurers are covering this medically necessary procedure.
+Gastric sleeve surgery has become one of the major weight loss interventions throughout the world, and in the U.S., private insurers are covering this medically necessary procedure.
 Studies continue to support laparoscopic sleeve gastrectomy as a viable and safe surgical option for long-term weight management if you are morbidly obese.

 • While the size of your stomach is reduced and you must minimize the amount of food you eat, your stomach still functions normally.